RedisLabs/redislabs-docs/layouts/partials/embeds/backup-locations.md

 - The node has network connectivity to the destination server of the mount point.
 - The `redislabs:redislabs` user has read and write priviledges on the local mount point and on the destination server.
-- Periodic backup doesn't include rotation functionality.
-It's your responsibility to enforce and maintain backup retention policy.
+- The backup location has enough disk space for your backup files.
+The backup files are saved with filenames that include the timestamp so that backup files are not overwritten.

 To backup to a local mount point for a node: